PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 Quantum Chemistry
 =================

 PennyLane provides the :mod:`~.qchem` module to perform quantum chemistry simulations.
-This module contains a differentiable Hartree-Fock solver and the functionality to construct a fully-differentiable molecular Hamiltonian that can be used to implement the Variational Quantum Eigensolver (VQE) algorithm.
+It contains a differentiable Hartree-Fock solver and the functionality to construct a fully-differentiable molecular Hamiltonian that can be used as input to quantum algorithms such as the variational quantum eigensolver (VQE) algorithm.
 The :mod:`~.qchem` module also provides tools for building other observables such as molecular dipole moment, spin and particle number observables.

 Building the electronic Hamiltonian
 -----------------------------------